akkana/webapps/galilean/README.md

-Galilean shows the four bright "Galilean" moons of Jupiter -- Io, Europa, Ganymede and Callisto -- and their shadows, along with the position of Jupiter's "great red spot" (GRS).
+Galilean shows the four bright Galilean moons of Jupiter -- Io, Europa, Ganymede and Callisto -- and their shadows, along with the position of Jupiter's "great red spot" (GRS).